simonberner/calendar-widget/README.md

 # Calendar Widget - Core Data

-This App shows how one can migrate an existing App using a Core Data App container, to an App with a Widget Extension and a shared Core Data container for both parts in place.
+This App shows how one can migrate an existing App which is using a Core Data App container, to an App with a Widget Extension and a shared Core Data container for both parts in place.

 <p align="center">